fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 ```

-`getCell` is called with the config object providing stateful information about the cell:
+`getRendererForCell` is called with the config object providing stateful information about the cell:

 Parameter                       | Description